revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 ---

-17.Write a program to accecpt five names from the user and write into a file "file.txt".
+17.Write a python program to get five names from the user as input and write into a file "file.txt".

 <details><summary><b>Show Answer</b></summary>